djordison/Airbnb-Market-Analysis/README.md

   2. Which Airbnb listing attributes/features have the biggest impact on price?
   3. Using the above, can the price be accuracly predicted for an Airbnb using only latent data?

-Cleaning and general functions are stored in the Airbnb_pkg
+Cleaning and general functions are stored in the Airbnb_pkg, which has a local setup.py in place.

 # Results
   1. Does the price vary based on season?